 Inventories include finished goods, work in process and raw materials.
 Inventories are stated at the lower of cost (cost is determined on a "first-in, first-out" basis) or market value.
-Inventories are stated at the lower of cost or market.
 Our inventories generally have a limited shelf life and are subject to impairment as they approach their expiration dates.
 We regularly evaluate the carrying value of our inventories and when, in our opinion, factors indicate that impairment has occurred, we establish a reserve against the inventories' carrying value.
 Our determination that a valuation reserve might be required, in addition to the quantification of such reserve, requires us to utilize significant judgment.
 Although we make every effort to ensure the accuracy of forecasts of future product demand, any significant unanticipated decreases in demand could have a material impact on the carrying value of our inventories and reported operating results.
 To date, inventory adjustments have not been material.
 In respect to inventory on consignment, see "Revenue recognition" below.